About B5 Foundation

 The B5 Foundation (B5F) provides California home health care workers, veterans, re-entry and other underserved populations with cost-free culinary arts training, college access mentoring and sustaining assistance in times of need.
 B5F provides a proven, well-documented means to provide employment training and the support necessary for growth and economic opportunity for underserved communities.
 Through our best-in-class culinary training, college access mentoring, and food assistance, the B5 Foundation provides a creative portal to help underserved populations gain knowledge, skills, and abilities while still maintaining employment, and/or searching for new opportunities.

-Our programs create respect, dignity, independence, and self-sufficiency for both participants and for the sick, elderly, disabled, and re-entry populations.
+Our programs create respect, dignity, independence, and self-sufficiency for both participants and for the sick, elderly, disabled, veterans, human trafficking survivors and re-entry populations.
 This is accomplished by training those who serve these populations in the home healthcare industry and beyond.

 The B5 Foundation is an approved 501(c)(3) non-profit.
 We are based in San Diego, California.